sara-nl/surfsara-cli-args-cpp/README.md

 * Visual C++ 2017

 ## Building the example application
-The following program illustrates the basic usage of the program.
+The following program illustrates the basic usage of the library.
 ```cpp
 #include <cli.h>
 #include <vector>